lerna-lite/lerna-lite/README.md

 > Lerna-Lite is entirely modular, as opposed to Lerna, and installing the CLI locally or globally will only provide you the `init` command.
 Please make sure to install other commands that you are interested in (see table below).

-If you are new to Lerna-Lite, you could also run the [lerna init](https://github.com/lerna-lite/lerna-lite/tree/main/packages/init#readme) command which will create the `lerna.json` for you with a minimal setup.
-If you are using a different client other than npm, then make sure to update the `npmClient` property in `lerna.json` (for example: `"npmClient": "yarn"` or `"pnpm"`).
+If you are new to Lerna-Lite, you could also run the [lerna init](https://github.com/lerna-lite/lerna-lite/tree/main/packages/init#readme) command which will create the `lerna.json` for you with a minimal structure setup.
+If you are using a client other than npm, then make sure to update the `npmClient` property in `lerna.json` (for example: `"npmClient": "yarn"` or `"pnpm"`).

 > **Note** please make sure that you have a `lerna.json` config file created and a `version` property defined with either a fixed or `independent` mode.
 An error will be thrown if you're missing any of them.